-- 1. The Dietary Department Supervisor will contact the Maintenance department of the sewer back-up as soon as it occurs. - 2.
+- A. Notification - 1.
+The Dietary Department Supervisor will contact the Maintenance department of the sewer back-up as soon as it occurs. - 2.
 Maintenance will be responsible for correcting the problem or for contacting an outside plumbing company or service. - 3.
-If the back-up is noticed early enough all moveable unaffected equipment would be removed from the effected area immediately.

-B. Clean Up

-- 1. After the problem has been resolved, the dishmachine and three section sink will be drained and refilled with fresh water.
+If the back-up is noticed early enough all moveable unaffected equipment would be removed from the affected area immediately. - B. Clean Up - 1.
+After the problem has been resolved, the dish machine and three section sink will be drained and refilled with fresh water.
 The third section of the sink will be filled with a hot water and strong bleach solution (1/2 and 1/2). - 2.
-All dishes, pots, pans, and/or utensils in the affected area are to he thoroughly washed and sanitized. - 3.
+All dishes, pots, pans, and/or utensils in the affected area are to be thoroughly washed and sanitized. - 3.
 The floor will be mopped up of the entire backup sewer.
-The contaminated mop head will be removed, and placed in a trash bag and disposed of.
-A "shop-vac" may also be used if back-up is excessive. - 4.
-A new mop head will be used to re-mop the affected area of the floor using a bleach solution (3/4 cup bleach in 1 gallon warm water). - 5.
-All shelves, tables, (including legs), lowerators and walls in the effected area will be sanitized with a 1/2 and 1/2 solution of hot water and bleach. - 6.
+The contaminated mop head will be removed and placed in a trash bag and disposed of.
+A "shop-vac" may also be used if back-up is excessive.

+- 4. A new mop head will be used to re-mop the affected area of the floor using a bleach solution (3/4 cup bleach in 1 gallon warm water). - 5.
+All shelves, tables, (including legs), lowerators and walls in the affected area will be sanitized with a 1/2 and 1/2 solution of hot water and bleach. - 6.
 Food production may resume only after the above sanitizing has been completed. - 7.
-Any food items in the affected area must be checked for contamination, open or wet
+Any food items in the affected area must be checked for contamination, open or wet containers must be disposed of.

-C. GAS
+С. GAS

-1. HEAT (also see protocol for extreme cold)
+HEAT (also see protocol for extreme cold) 1.

 - a.
-Complete loss-transfer residents if necessary depending on weather and length of time of loss. - b.
+Complete loss-transfer residents if necessary, depending on weather and length of time of loss. - b.
 Revert to another supply or means of heat if necessary. - c.
-CONSERVATION: - 1) Shut down unnecessary rooms. - 2) Wear several layers of loose fitting clothes. - 3) Group residents into larger rooms or their own, whichever is better. - 4) Keep residents occupied with bingo, cards, exercise programs, sing-a-longs, etc. - d.
+CONSERVATION: - 1) Shut down unnecessary rooms. - Wear several layers of loose-fitting clothes.
+2) - Group residents into larger rooms or their own, whichever is better.
+3) - 4) Keep residents occupied with bingo, cards, exercise programs, sing-a-longs, etc. - d.
 Contact the Red Cross (886-7500) and Salvation Army (883-9800) and other facilities for extra blankets if necessary.